Jurassic Park video games: Sequels and other games (1994–1996)

 A sequel to the Sega Genesis version of Jurassic Park, entitled Jurassic Park: Rampage Edition, was released in 1994, and immediately follows the events of its predecessor.
 In it, Grant's helicopter crashes on Isla Nublar after taking off from the island.
 Now he must deal not only with dinosaurs, but InGen soldiers as well.
 As in the game's predecessor, the player can play as either Grant or a Velociraptor.

 Additionally, Universal Interactive released Jurassic Park Interactive exclusively on the 3DO Interactive Multiplayer in 1994.
 The game plays out through eight different minigames and features FMV segments starring look-alikes of the main characters.
-Also in 1994, Hi Tech Entertainment released Jurassic Park: Paint and Activity Center, a painting activity game for DOS.
+Also in 1994, Hi Tech Entertainment released Jurassic Park: Paint and Activity Center, a painting activity game for MS-DOS.

 Ocean developed an action side-scrolling platform game titled Jurassic Park 2: The Chaos Continues and released it for the SNES and Game Boy in 1995.
 The SNES version uses an original story and is a sequel to the film, while the Game Boy version reuses the film's plot.
 In the SNES version, which takes place one year after the events of the film, the player controls Dr. Alan Grant, who is sent to Isla Nublar by John Hammond to prevent BioSyn (a rival genetics company) from stealing dinosaurs from the island.

 On August 12, 1996, Universal launched an online game titled Jurassic Park – The Ride Online Adventure, to promote Jurassic Park: The Ride.
-In the game, the player controls Jurassic Park's director of operations, who must stop an escaped Velociraptor that is wondering inside a compound, where the game takes place.
+In the game, the player controls Jurassic Park's director of operations, who must stop an escaped Velociraptor that is wandering inside a compound, where the game takes place.
 The player must walk through hallways while avoiding the Velociraptor.
 The player must search in offices and other rooms for objects that can be used and combined with one another to stop the Velociraptor or gain entry to new areas.
 The game includes a feature known as the "IntraNet", which contains files on the park's employees and records, as well as information on InGen and its dinosaurs.